 - This promotion of new community norms is a key element in effecting the kind of behavioral change necessary to create a truly sustainable community.

 All of the work is done by volunteers and/or staff of the organizations involved in a project.
-The volunteers may be members of the Green Needham Collaborative, other organizations or both.
+The volunteers may be members of Green Needham, other organizations or both.

-The Green Needham Foundation expects to support this work through grants and donations.
+The Green Needham Foundation may provide support to these projects through grants and donations.
 These grants and donations will most often take one of two forms: